zyqzxn/YuqiangZhangLab.github.io/_pages/home.md

 ---
-title: "Atmospheric Environment Research Group - Home"
+title: "Air Quality Modeling and Remote Sensing Group - Home"
 layout: homelay
-excerpt: "Atmospheric Environment Research Group at SUSTech."
+excerpt: "Air Quality Modeling and Remote Sensing Group at SUSTech."
 sitemap: false
 permalink: /
 ---

-**Welcome to the Atmospheric Chemistry Modeling and Remote Sensing Group @ SUSTech**.
+**Welcome to the Air Quality Modeling and Remote Sensing Group @ SUSTech**.
-Our research goal is to better understand factors determining the distribution of reactive gases and aerosols, and their implications for air quality, public health, and climate.
+Our research goal is to better understand processes governing the distribution of atmospheric trace gases and aerosols, and their implications for air quality, public health, and climate.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="6000" data-pause="hover" >
     <!-- Menu -->